 Luke will show how collaborative, social, and serious games have blossomed into multidimensional frameworks.
 Many of these games have roots within the Agile community.
 These frameworks are making the world a better place in simple and profound ways.
 Often this is in no way related to software at all.

-Luke grew up in a place which was cold and often had a lot of snow.
+Luke grew up in a place that was cold and often had a lot of snow.
 A snow flurry is a lot of activity with no accumulation.
 Typically frustrating.
 A snowstorm is just a wreck.
-A snow fall is a nicer, more gentle accumulation of real results.
+A snowfall is a nicer, more gentle accumulation of real results.
 Luke will use the snow metaphor to frame his subject.
-He will make distinctions between talking past each other (a snow flurry), arguing (a snowstorm) and true collaboration (a snow fall).
+He will make distinctions between talking past each other (a snow flurry), arguing (a snowstorm) and true collaboration (a snowfall).

 Finally, Luke will provide you with clear actionable advice on how you can improve one of the most fundamental agile practices – retrospectives.